 Today, Elderberry is praised as a superfood, an immune booster, something of a winter cure-all.
 As a result, it is commercially packaged into all kinds of shelf-friendly forms: bulk dried berries, powders, vitamins, supplements, extracts, syrups, drops, lozenges, vitamins, gummies, and even lotions, creams and balms.

-Still, nothing compares to the enjoyment of encountering Elderberry in its natural habitat, and working with your hands to gather up this lovely provision from God and prepare it for the season ahead!
+Still, nothing compares to the enjoyment of encountering Elderberry in its natural habitat, and working with your hands to gather up something delicious for the season ahead!

 by Sydney Michalski